 - Train your staff to up-sell and cross-sell

-- Know the keys to successful selling of other businesses and apply them to your business
+- Know the keys to the successful selling of other businesses and apply them to your business

 - Identify your sales bottlenecks and involve your team to find solutions

 - Create personalized promotion and loyalty programs based on customer preferences and behavior.
 You can use the system membership software to provide the best experience for loyal customers.

 - Enhance customer retention through excellent customer experience